Yose ben Yehuda

-Rabbi Yose ben Yehuda was a fourth-generation Tanna active in Tiberias during the latter second century CE.
-A student of Rabbi Meir, he was known for his careful reasoning and precise formulations of halakha.
+Rabbi Yose ben Yehuda was a fifth-generation Tanna active in Tiberias, the son of R. Yehuda bar Ilai and a contemporary of Rabbi Yehuda HaNasi (Rebbi).
+He was known for his careful reasoning and precise formulations of halakha.
 He participated in the scholarly circles of his time and contributed to the development of Jewish law across multiple areas of practice.
 His teachings appear frequently in the Mishnah and Tosefta, where he often presents minority or nuanced positions on matters of ritual and civil law.
 He was respected for his methodical approach to legal analysis.

 Life journeyclick any stop, or use ←/→Trace on the orchard map →